 – Safety.
 Goggles were provided.
 An extra enclosure can be bought for extra safety.
 We found this module was the easiest to work with and it provided great results.

 – Coasters.
-We bought plenty of pre-treated wooden coasters on Amazon.
+We bought plenty of pre-treated wooden coasters on Amazon (affiliate link).
 Happy with achieved results.
 Even a real man’s monochrome photo came out well.
 Unfortunately, we cannot display it for privacy reasons.
 Fixing the billet in the right place on the build plate, making sure that it is positioned straight and is centred properly, is not hard but may feel time consuming.

 – Engraving Area: 125x125mm (4.9”x4.9”)